 We all have mental health – some people call this emotional health or wellbeing.

 The World Health Organisation defines mental health as a state of wellbeing in which every individual achieves their potential, copes with the normal stresses of life, works productively and fruitfully, and is able to make a contribution to their community.
 Mental health includes our emotional, psychological and social wellbeing.
 It affects how we think, feel and act.
+Contrary to popular belief, mental health is relevant to everyone, not just those with mental health problems.
+Mental health can fluctuate over time, similar to physical health.

 Good mental health and wellbeing is just as important as good physical health.
 Like physical health, mental health can range across a spectrum from healthy to unwell; it can fluctuate on a daily basis and change over time.